karolkalinski/karolkalinski.github.io/_posts/2015-11-17-each-time-you-inject-a-factory-fairy-tail-dies.md

 }
 {% endhighlight %}

-We can restrict the visibility of the all classes here to package private.
-The exception is the TaxPolicy interface, that should has public visibility.
+We can restrict visibility of the all classes here to package private.
+The exception is the TaxPolicy interface, that should have public visibility.
 So REALLY all creation details are hidden from consumer.
 Due to nature of the Spring components the scan method factory TaxPolicyConfiguration#taxPolicy for creating a tax policy instance would registered in bean factory.
 Moreover the container takes resposibility to create the component when it is needed.

 ## Statefull component - be careful
-If you are in need to create a statfull be carefull, there is probably sothing wrong with you archticture.
-I found another reason to discourage such a solution.
+If you are in need to create a statfull component be careful, there is probably something wrong with your archticture.
+I found one more reason to discourage you from using such a solution.
 There is no way to avoid calling the factory in case you would like to create prototype scope beans, that should be parametrized using a constructor.
 Look at the code below.
 There is no way to instate a bean without calling a method on injected.

 {% highlight java %}
 Component